TPrasad98/data_professional_survey_powerbi/README.md

 ## Acknowledgements

-We would like to extend our heartfelt thanks to **@Alex The Analyst** for his invaluable support and insights throughout the development of this dashboard.
+We would like to extend our heartfelt thanks to **https://github.com/AlexTheAnalyst** for his invaluable support and insights throughout the development of this dashboard.

 Thank you for your interest in our Data Professional Survey Dashboard! 🌟